musevlt/origin/docs/usage.rst

 Step 6: `~muse_origin.ComputePurityThreshold`
-    Find the thresholds for the given purity, for the correlation (faint) cube and the complementary one.
+    Find the thresholds for the given purity, for the correlation (faint) cube and the complementary (std) one.

 Step 7: `~muse_origin.Detection`
     Detections on local maxima from the correlation and complementary cube,